Delft Youth Action Programme

-SLF will invite up to 50 young people from five schools in Delft to join a group of mentors, with the aim of establishing three social clubs.
-One club will focus on developing skateboarding skills, another will involve music production/performance, and the third will aim to introduce the young people to basic film making processes.
+SLF invited up to 50 young people from five schools in Delft to join a group of mentors, and established three social clubs.
+One club focuses on developing skateboarding skills, another involves music production/performance, and the third introduces the young people to basic film making processes.
 These are practical and fun activities.
 DYAP is designed to use sincere relationship building to encourage a connection between individuals who aim to work closely with each over the duration of the programme, potentially sharing personal experiences along the way.

 The intervention aims to explore and bring about change through:

 - Exposure to ‘no-drinking’ activities and environments;